-As can be seen in Table 2, 35 per cent of the total population lives in the southern part of Germany but more earned income is generated there (by 40 per cent of all employees and 42 per cent of all self-employed in the country as a whole) in prosperous metropolitan areas such as Munich, Frankfurt and Stuttgart.
-On the other hand there is hardly any difference between the shares of income, employees, self-employed and population in the northern and central parts of western Germany.
+As can be seen in Table 2, 35 per cent of the total population live in the southern part of Germany but a higher percentage of income is generated there (40 per cent of all employees and 42 per cent of all self-employed income in the country as a whole) in prosperous metropolitan areas such as Munich, Frankfurt and Stuttgart.
+On the other hand there is hardly any difference between the shares of income and the percentage of employees, self-employed and population in the northern and central parts of western Germany.